 Operates a four-bed shelter where young adults can stay for up to 90 days.

 Operates two youth shelters, one located in Bellingham and another in Mount Vernon.
-Offers four beds at each location where young adults can stay for up to 90 days.
+Whatcom location offers four beds where young adults can stay for up to 90 days.
+Skagit location offers three beds where young adults can stay for up to 6 months.
 Provides food, a bed, showers, and staff support.
 Youth work with a case manager to evaluate their longer-term housing options.
 Youth also have access to other agency support services such as employment and education support.